ChitraShreeK/Project_1_Bangalore_Traffic_Analysis/README.md

-# 🚦 Bengaluru Traffic Analysis Dashboard(2022 - 2024)
+# 🚦 Bengaluru Traffic Analysis Dashboard

 ## Project Overview

 An interactive data analysis & visualization project exploring traffic, average speed and congestion patterns in Bengaluru.

 This project identifies high-congestion hotspots, best-performing routes, and analyzes daily, weather-based, and monthly traffic trends using an interactive Streamlit dashboard provides a comprehensive look at traffic volume, average speeds, and congestion levels, with insights derived from a detailed analysis of traffic data from 2022 to 2024.

 The primary goal is to help users understand key factors influencing traffic, such as monthly, yearly and daily seasonal patterns, weather conditions, and the impact of public transport availability.